 The practical application of this principle relies on the distinction between source works, tied to the lifetime of the text’s author, and access volumes, which may at times be the same as the source work.
 That distinction yields a reference style at once simple and compatible with the informational content demanded by all other styles, but with this advantage: the SSA Style uniquely establishes for any cited work an invariant reference base across all disciplines, in accord with semiotics’ own interdisciplinarity.

-Thus, in SSA writings, both ideally and as a matter of principle the reference or “source” date for a work in relation to its author should normally be taken from within the lifetime of that author or “source”.
-Other dates may be important in the particular case, as when the work is a translation or a particular edition—the “access volume”.
-If the access volume is an edition from outside the source’s lifetime, or a translation, that information—the access date for the work—will be given in the final list of References; but in every case the reference year is that of the source work.
-The complete “References” list, at the end of the article, otherwise follows standard form, arranged alphabetically by last name of authors; for SSA, note that all last names are to be placed in capital letters.
+Thus, in SSA publications, the reference or source date for a work in relation to its author should, both ideally and on principle, be taken from within the lifetime of that author or source.
+Other dates may be important, for instance when the access volume is a translation or a particular edition.
+If the access volume is a translation or an edition from outside the source’s lifetime, that information—the access date for the work—will be given in the final list of References, but in every case the reference year is that of the source work.
+The complete “References” list, at the end of the article, otherwise follows standard form, arranged alphabetically by last name of authors; SSA Style requires that all last names be fully capitalized.

 * The SSA Style Sheet has been adopted by the University of St. Thomas Center for Thomistic Studies for its publications program and also for the preparation of undergraduate papers, graduate papers, and dissertations: see their PDF.